chikin030611/Live2D-dotnet/README.md

 ## How it works

-The working principles is same as [Live2DCSharpSDK](https://github.com/chikin030611/Live2DCSharpSDK).
-Please see the README in the repository.
+The working principles is the same as [Live2DCSharpSDK](https://github.com/chikin030611/Live2DCSharpSDK).
+Please see the "How It Works" in the README in the repository.

 ### Main Componenets